Updated April 13, 2023

 What’s So Great About Agile?
 A Primer on Agile Methodology

-Agile Define as Agile Management Systems which have been around for a while, but have gained currency in recent times.
+Agile Management Systems have been around for a while but have recently gained currency.
 In fact, Agile Management consistently features on the Top Project Management Trends of nearly every IT Project Management blog every year.

-The applications of Agile in IT-based projects is undisputed, as it finds use not just in IT software projects, but also in product development and innovation.
+The applications of Agile in IT-based projects are undisputed, as it finds use not just in IT software projects but also in product development and innovation.

 So what’s so great about Agile?
-Ask employees who have moved over from a traditional system to Agile, and they might bemoan the constant meetings and “meetings about meetings.”
+Ask employees who have moved from a traditional system to Agile, who might bemoan the constant meetings and “meetings about meetings.”

-It’s being touted as the cure-all for common problems that plague IT-related projects.
-What exactly is it and how is it better than traditional systems?
+It’s touted as the cure-all for common problems plaguing IT-related projects.
+What exactly is it, and how is it better than traditional systems?